 Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 You can read my full disclosure here.

-While I don’t believe that essential oils are necessary for meditation, I have found that adding essential oils to my practice really enhances it.
+While I don’t believe that essential oils for meditation are necessary, I have found that adding essential oils to my practice really enhances it.

 If I will be able to meditate for longer, I usually put the oils in the diffuser to allow the fragrance to circulate around me as I clear my mind.